Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 Series 2

-Heroes: Green Arrow (missing arrow accessory), Firestorm, Red Tornato,
+Heroes: Green Arrow (missing arrow accessory), Firestorm, Red Tornado,

 Martian Manhunter (missing cape), and Dr. Fate